X

 • What is the governance policy?

-With good documentation of both the data strategy and the underlying data architecture, we can answer these questions in advance of any new project or initiative.
+With good documentation of both the data strategy and the underlying data architecture, we can answer these questions before any new project or initiative.
 We should also be able to look back at any project and answer them retrospectively.
 By doing so, we put ourselves in a good position to audit how the data strategy is working.
 It can also help us assess compliance with data governance policies and other internal data standards.

 6. People